percona/percona-monitoring-plugins/docs/cacti/rds-templates.rst

 Now, you can add a device to the Cacti using Amazon RDS Server template and graph it.

 **NOTE**: you need to specify DB instance identifier as ``Hostname`` on adding device page.

+By default, the region is set to ``us-east-1``.
+You can re-define it globally in boto config or specify per instance on data source level in Cacti.
+You can also set region to ``all`` which will have the script to find region for a given instance automatically.
+However, this will work much slower than specifying region explicitly.

+Also you can specify boto profile name on data source level in Cacti in case you have multiple in use.

 Sample Graphs
 -------------